wcarvalho/oo-model/README.md

 2. you'll set searches in the `sweep(search: str)` function

 ## Useful command line arguments to set:
-- `folder`: directory to place experiments. recommend not putting in same directory
+- `folder`: directory to place experiments. recommend not putting in current directory.
+If you use something like vscode to look at code in server, accessing the results directory may slow down vscode.
-- `train_single`: if True, just runs first config option.
-If False, runs all in parallel
+- `train_single`: if True, just runs first `sweep` search.
+If False, runs all option in parallel
-- `folder`: directory to place experiment results
 - `wandb_entity` (wandb login info)
 - `wandb_project` (which project to log to)
 - `debug`: whether to use debug settings.